A Nation Divided 1845-1865

 An one of the two major political parties in the U.S. is the Republican Party.
 The Republican Party, founded in 1854, is a major political party in the United States that traditionally supports limited government and conservative policies.

-The Chief Justice who ruled that African Americans could not be considered citizens
+the Chief Justice who ruled that African Americans could not be considered citizens

 Roger B Taney